The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Introduction

+In the present paper, we will focus on building a mathematical formulation of the quasi-bosonic approach for general potentials and eventually apply this theory to regular potentials.
+In the long run, we hope that this general theory will also be helpful for singular potentials, in particular for Coulomb gases where the next-order correction to the bosonization picture matters (in \cite{CHN-22} we used the formulation provided in the present paper to find the analogue of the Gell-Mann--Brueckner formula for the mean-field Coulomb gas, which shows how important it is to carry the non-bosonic part in the calculation at least to the leading order).

-Roughly speaking, the RPA suggests that the fermionic correlation can be described by a quadratic Hamiltonian in the bosonic interpretation.
+Now let us explain the bosonization argument in detail.
+Roughly speaking, the RPA suggests that the fermionic correlation can be described by a Hamiltonian which is quadratic in suitable \textit{bosonic} creation and annihilation operators.
 To explain the heuristic bosonization argument, let us decompose further the interaction terms in \eqref{eq:LocalizedInteractionEnergy} by defining, for every $k\in\mathbb{Z}_{\ast}^{3}$,